 The Whanganui Restorative Justice Trust is a nationally accredited provider of the Court referred and victim focussed restorative justice programme.
 It is well regarded in Whanganui and in New Zealand and continues to work successfully with existing stakeholders including Police, Courts, Probation, Ministry of Education and Schools.

 The Whanganui Restorative Practices Trust Patron is Judge Andrew Becroft, Youth Court Judge.
 Judge Becroft was the District Court Judge in Whanganui from 1996 to 2001.

 Shelly has a vast body of knowledge and experience working in a variety of organisations in New Zealand, Australia and England.

 Along with her Bachelor of Arts in Business Psychology and Linguistics from Massey University, Shelly has a passion for fairness for all people.

 The frontline Coordinator for Whanganui Restorative Practices.
-Deb brings a wealth of experience previously as a Pharmacist and more recently as a leader in the not-for-profit cooperative Playcentre Aotearoa.
-Deb likes to contribute her energy to seeing people reach their potential and communities enriched and strengthened.
+Deb brings a wealth of experience previously as a Clinical Pharmacist and more recently as a leader in the not-for-profit cooperative Playcentre Aotearoa.
+Deb likes to contribute her energy to seeing people reach their potential and seeing communities enriched and strengthened.

 Members of the Restorative City Advisory Group are key leaders from a cross sector of Whanganui organisations such as: government and non-government agencies, education providers, Iwi, private enterprise.
 Other Members are from the Diana Unwin Chair in Restorative Justice/Practice at Victoria University and Chief Social Worker of Ministry of Social Development in Wellington.
 The Restorative City Advisory Group members pledge / ki taurangi to work towards the “Towards a Restorative City” vision.